Tsinswreng/CsSqlHelper/README.md

 -   Abstact interfaces to adapt to different database or ORM

--   Adapted Sqlite, PostgreSql, EFCore by now
+-   Adapted Sqlite, Postgres, EFCore by now

 -   Field and Type mapping